 - More connection with the Divine

-- Reduces stress, depression and anxiety
+- Reduces stress, depression, and anxiety

 - Increases trust in self and life

-- Induces transcendental experiences of oneness, wholeness and unity
+- Induces transcendental experiences of Oneness

-How to Benefit From the Power of Prayer
+How to Practice the Power of Prayer

 1. Be willing to surrender your previous ideas about prayer